ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

 - Turn on all hardware shown in the Network Architecture part of the [Overview section](#overview).
 - Share the hotspot device's internet connection with the router through USB-Tethering.
-- Connect local PC and all Raspberry Pi with the router's WLAN network using its SSID and password.
+- Connect local PC and all Raspberry Pi with the router's local network.
-- On local PC, enter `ipconfig` on Command Prompt (in Windows) and look for the Default Gateway IP address of the router network, which is `192.168.178.1` for this project.
+- On local PC, enter `ipconfig` on Command Prompt (in Windows) and look for the Default Gateway IP address of the router network, which is `192.168.178.1` for our router.
 - Still on local PC, enter the IP address just found in a browser to open the router (FRITZ!Box) user interface (see below image; `KIEN-LEGION5` and `Google Pixel 5` were the local PC and hotspot device used, respectively).

   ![](img/staticIP2.png)